Trump To Congress: Bipartisan Immigration Reform Will Strengthen Economy

 Multiple reports emerged moments before Donald Trump’s first address to Congress suggesting the president is eager to sign a compromise immigration bill.
 Trump’s latest remarks could mark his first opportunity to work with Democrats and soften his controversial stance on immigration.

-CNN reports Trump met with news anchors at a White House luncheon on Tuesday where he mentioned the need for a new immigration bill.
+CNN reports that Trump met with news anchors at a White House luncheon on Tuesday where he mentioned the need for a new immigration bill.

 “The time is right for an immigration bill, as long as there is compromise on both sides,” Trump said.